RobertBarachini/npm-package-template/README.md

 Project is defined as a TypeScript project, but you can also use plain JavaScript.
 TypeScript is used at build time to transpile the code to CommonJS and ES6 modules, which can be easily required / imported in other projects.

+NOTE: When writing import statements, you should always use the `.js` extension.
+This is because TypeScript will transpile the code to `.js` files, and if you don't specify the extension, the `esm` version of the library will have broken imports.
+Never ommit the extension when importing files.

 Code uses `ES6` syntax (`"type": "module"` in package.json).
 It is recommended to use `const` and `let`.
 Use arrow functions.
 Function declarations using the `function` keyword is discouraged (hoisting can cause issues and decreases readability).

 It is also suggested you use good coding practices, such as early returns, avoiding nested if statements, etc.